svenstaro/proby/README.md

 ## Releasing

-This is mostly a note for me on how to release this thing.
+This is mostly a note for me on how to release this thing:
-This used to be kind of complicated but now it's just:

 - `cargo release --dry-run`
 - `cargo release`